ClydeMachine/DynamicModuleMonitor/README.md

 # README

+### The below description has changed wildly since the inception of this package.
+Will update in the near future when I've cleaned up the package a bit.

 This is a practice project for writing self-mutating code.
 It'll start with basic functions of reading and writing files containing Scala code (that is to say, just some basic scripts, no dynamic loading of classes and such).

 Ultimately the code will be able to do something like the following: